Verification Information and Frequently Asked Questions (FAQ)

 Submit all documents as quickly as possible.
-Make sure your UNI ID number is on each page of submitted documents.
-Double check that all documents are complete and signed by necessary individuals.
-Once you have submitted the requested information continue to check your email for subsequent important correspondence.
-As a reminder, students and parents should never send personal identifiable information, such as Social Security Numbers via email.
+Make sure your UNI ID number is on each page of the submitted documents.
+Double check that all documents are complete and signed by the necessary individuals.
+Once you have submitted the requested information, continue to check your email for subsequent important correspondence.
+As a reminder, students and parents should never send personally identifiable information, such as Social Security Numbers, via email.

 Fax: (319) 273-6950

-What if my Federal Tax Return or Federal Tax Return Transcript was requested?
+What if my Federal Tax Return Transcript was requested?

 What if I file an amended tax return?

-If you have filed or will file an amended tax return you will need to provide UNI with a transcript obtained from the IRS that lists tax account information of the tax filer for the 2015 tax year, as well as the amended return (IRS Form 1040X) filed with the IRS.
+If you have filed or will file an amended tax return, you will need to provide UNI with a signed tax return or a transcript obtained from the IRS for the applicable tax year, as well as a signed amended return (IRS Form 1040X) for the applicable year filed with the IRS.

 How do I request a tax transcript if I have been the victim of identity theft?

-Once you have received the Tax Return Database View (TRDBV) send it along with a statement signed and dated by the tax filer indicating that they were victims of IRS related identity theft and that the IRS has been made aware of the tax-related identity theft.
+Once you have received the Tax Return Database View (TRDBV), send it to UNI along with a statement signed and dated by the tax filer indicating that they were victims of IRS related identity theft and that the IRS has been made aware of the tax-related identity theft.

 If you are a dependent student: